 Session hashtag: #DS1SAIS

-David Talby is a chief technology officer at Pacific AI, helping fast-growing companies apply big data and data science techniques to solve real-world problems in healthcare, life science, and related fields.
-David has extensive experience in building and running web-scale data science and business platforms and teams - in startups, for Microsoft's Bing Shopping in the US and Europe, and to scale Amazon's financial systems in Seattle and the UK.
-David holds a PhD in computer science and master's degrees in both computer science and business administration.
+David Talby is a chief technology officer at John Snow Labs, helping healthcare & life science companies put AI to good use.
+David is the creator of Spark NLP – the world’s most widely used natural language processing library in the enterprise.
+He has extensive experience building and running web-scale software platforms and teams – in startups, for Microsoft’s Bing in the US and Europe, and to scale Amazon’s financial systems in Seattle and the UK.
+David holds a PhD in computer science and master’s degrees in both computer science and business administration.